 A farmer who lives in the town of Gay in Georgia was far from happy when he was refused a livestock transport licence.

-When Gene King applied to the United States Department of Agriculture (USDA) for the licence to allow him to transport cattle interstate, the town’s name was rejected as “explicit” by the department’s computer system.
+When Gene King applied to the United States Department of Agriculture (USDA) for the licence to allow him to transport cattle interstate, computer said NO. It rejected the name as too explicit.

 King told Fox5 Atlanta he queried the hold-up with the USDA, recounting: “(A worker) said it’s kicking it out saying that’s an offensive word and won’t accept your application.”

-The USDA soon realised it was being rejected because the “city contains a banned word”, under a redundancy system that prevents the application system from being vandalised.
+The USDA soon realised the rejection occurred because the “city contained a banned word”, under a redundancy system that prevents vandalization of the application system.

 However, they couldn’t find a quick fix – other than submitting the town’s name as ‘Bay’ instead, and putting a note on the file.